 The facility meets the needs of residents and was clean and well maintained.
 There is a current building warrant of fitness.
 Electrical equipment has been tested as required.
-External areas are accessible, safe and provide shade and seating, and meet the needs of people with disabilities.
+Internal and external areas are accessible, safe, provide shade and seating, and meet the needs of people with disabilities, including younger people in the service.

-Staff are trained in emergency procedures, use of emergency equipment and supplies and attend regular fire drills.
-Staff, residents and whānau understood emergency and security arrangements.
+Staff are trained in emergency procedures, use of emergency equipment and supplies, and attend regular fire drills.
+Staff, residents and family/whānau understood emergency and security arrangements, including civil defence emergencies.
 Residents reported a timely staff response to call bells.
 Security is maintained.